HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 ----------------|---------
 `launch/patient`   | Need patient context at launch time (FHIR Patient resource).
 `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource).
-Others (Experimental)           | Any SMART EHR MAY extend this list to support additional context.
+<span class="expSpan">Others </span>{%include exp.html%}          | <span class="expSpan">Any SMART EHR MAY extend this list to support additional context.
 When specifying resource types, convert the type names to *all lowercase* (e.g., `launch/diagnosticreport`).
-In situations where the same resource type might be used for more than one purpose (e.g., in a medication reconciliation app, one List of at-home medications and another List of in-hospital medications), the app can solicit context with a specific role by appending `?role={role}` (see [example below](#fhircontext-example-medication-reconciliation)).
+In situations where the same resource type might be used for more than one purpose (e.g., in a medication reconciliation app, one List of at-home medications and another List of in-hospital medications), the app can solicit context with a specific role by appending `?role={role}` (see [example below](#fhircontext-example-medication-reconciliation)).</span>
 {:.grid}

 When using `?role=` in launch context requests: